Wishmasterflo/ofox_lynx/README.md

 This is still "work in progress".
 It seems to boot now at least but the Touch screen is not working at the moment and the colors are more a BlueFox instead of OrangeFox now.

-Based on June 2024 A14 Kernel
+Based on July 2024 A14 Kernel

 ## Installation methods: